konradsemsch/ggrapid/README.md

 ## Exemplary EDA format

-Then creating a standardised EDA file is just as easy as doing something like this:
+Creating a standardised EDA file is just as easy as doing something like
+this:

 ### Variable: Seniority